anszarek/labyrinth-game/README.md

 The project was created using Blender for design and Unity for game development, with the implementation of the solutions coded in C#.
 Most of the assets were obtained from free sources.

 Pulse measurement - Heart Rate Sensor (Polar) connected to the unity engine via bluetooth.
+Facial emotion recognition - emotions are detected in real-time using Python and predictions are sent to Unity